nuvibit/nuvibit.com/content/english/services/connectivity/_index.md

 ---
 title: "Cloud Connectivity"
-description: "We make sure that all your workloads are seamlessly connected to the AWS and Azure cloud with top-priority on reliability, scalability and security."
+description: "We make sure that all your workloads are seamlessly connected to the AWS cloud with top-priority on reliability, scalability and security."
 draft: false

 banner_section:
     enable: true
     title: "First, build a solid network foundation!"
     content: "Connectivity is one of the first key topics which must be tackled to jump-start your cloud journey.<br><br>
-          We make sure that all your workloads are seamlessly connected to the AWS and Azure cloud with top-priority on reliability, scalability and security."
+          We make sure that all your workloads are seamlessly connected to the AWS cloud with top-priority on reliability, scalability and security."
     image: "images/illustrations/cloud-connectivity.png"
     button:
         enable: true